Yankees star Judge hits 62nd homer to break Maris’ AL record

 ”History made, more history to make,” President Joe Biden posted on Twitter.

-Tweeted former Yankees star Derek Jeter: “Congrats @TheJudge44 on 62!
+Tweeted former Yankees star Derek Jeter: ”Congrats (at)TheJudge44 on 62!
 Postseason next!!!”

 Former President Bill Clinton also tweeted congratulations, as did former MLB players like Paul O’Neill, Dwight Gooden, Dave Winfield and Ryan Howard.